ipython/ipython/README.rst

 IPython (Interactive Python) is a command shell for interactive computing in multiple programming languages, originally developed for the Python programming language, that offers introspection, rich media, shell syntax, tab completion, and history.

 **IPython versions and Python Support**

+Starting after IPython 8.16, we will progressively transition to `Spec-0000 <https://scientific-python.org/specs/spec-0000/>`_.

 Starting with IPython 7.10, IPython follows `NEP 29 <https://numpy.org/neps/nep-0029-deprecation_policy.html>`_